Father · Son · Holy Spirit

 The Personality & Character of God

 God is not an abstract force or a theological category — He has a character: consistent, knowable, and infinitely rich.
-Knowing His attributes is not academic exercise; each one is an invitation into deeper trust and deeper relationship.
+Each attribute is an invitation into deeper trust and relationship.

 Exodus 34:6–7 — God's Own Self-Portrait